wietsche/skillboost-rd/README.md

     sqlite3 my.db < scripts/exercise2.sql

 Test for 3NF:
-- It is in 2NF
+- It is in 2NF?
-- No transitive dependencies
+- No transitive dependencies?

 ### Exercise 3
 Generate sample data into the normalized schema using Python: